Iran executes French-based dissident journalist captured last year

 Amnesty International said it was “shocked and horrified” by Iran’s action.

-“We call on the international community, including member states of the UN Human Rights Council and the EU, to take immediate action to pressure the Iranian authorities to halt their escalating use of the death penalty as a weapon of political repression,” the right group sais in a statement.
+“We call on the international community, including member states of the UN Human Rights Council and the EU, to take immediate action to pressure the Iranian authorities to halt their escalating use of the death penalty as a weapon of political repression,” the rights group said in a statement.

 The son of a pro-reform Shi’ite cleric, Zam fled Iran and was given asylum in France.

-In October 2019, Iran’s Revolutionary Guards Corps said it had trapped Zam in a “complex operation using intelligence deception.”
+In October 2019, Iran’s Revolutionary Guards said it had trapped Zam in a “complex operation using intelligence deception”.
 It did not say where the operation took place.

 Nour News, a news agency close to the Revolutionary Guards, said last week that Zam was detained by Guards agents after he travelled to Iraq in September 2019 and brought to Iran.

-Iranian officials have accused the United States as well as Tehran’s regional rival Saudi Arabia and government opponents living in exile of stoking the unrest, which began in late 2017 as regional protests over economic hardship spread nationwide.
+Iranian officials have accused the United States, as well as Tehran’s regional rival Saudi Arabia and government opponents living in exile, of stoking the unrest that began in late 2017 as regional protests over economic hardship spread nationwide.

 Officials said 21 people were killed during the unrest and thousands were arrested.
 The unrest was among the worst Iran has seen in decades, and was followed by even deadlier protests last year against fuel price rises.